What is palliative care?

 - who they would like to make decisions for them if they become unable to make them for themselves

-A study by Nursing Times developed a highly effective Personalised Care Plan for the Last Days of Life, based on five priorities developed by the Leadership Alliance for Care of Dying People.
+A study by Nursing Times from 2016 developed an effective Personalised Care Plan for the Last Days of Life, based on five priorities developed by the Leadership Alliance for Care of Dying People.
 These Five Priorities of Care of the Dying Person, can help shape your end of life care plan approach:

 - Recognise The possibility that a person may die within the coming days and hours is recognised and communicated clearly, decisions about care are made in accordance with the person’s needs and wishes, and these are reviewed and revised regularly